nonolk/domoticz_tahoma_blind/README.md

 Restart Domoticz with sudo systemctl restart domoticz.

 In the web UI, navigate to the Hardware page.
-In the hardware dropdown there will be an entry called "Tahoma or conexoon IO blind plugin".
+In the hardware dropdown list there will be an entry called "Tahoma or conexoon IO blind plugin".